 Data restoration speed

-With that in mind, differential backup recovery requires fewer steps than incremental recovery, so it will take less time.
-Restoring from an incremental backup is more time consuming because it depends on multiple backup copies being restored.
-If any of the previous incremental copies (since the last backup) are missing or corrupted, the recovery time may increase.
+The recovery time may increase if any of the previous incremental backup copies (since the last backup) are missing or corrupted.
 Additionally, you may experience an incomplete data recovery or a failed recovery altogether.
-Nonetheless, incremental backup recovery is the preferred choice if you only need partial restoration of recently added data.
+Nonetheless, incremental backup recovery is preferred if you only need partial restoration of recently added data.

 Cloud backup benefits

-When would you use a differential backup?
+When would you use differential backups?

 Firstly, both differential and incremental backups require at least one full backup copy in storage.
 That said, differential backups work better for companies that can afford more extensive storage, as differential backups typically take up more storage space.
 However, they require less recovery time, so organizations reliant on minimum downtime will benefit more from them.

 Even if the first partial backup performed after the original full backup will be the same, the following instances may differ significantly, depending on the chosen backup method.
 As differential backup will always back up the data that has changed since the last full backup, differential copies will become larger.

-When would you use an incremental backup?
+When would you use incremental backups?

-As we've said, incremental backup is often quicker and takes up less space in storage.
-Businesses that wish to optimize storage space and don't add vast volumes of changed data to storage since the last backup will benefit more from incremental backups.
+As we've said, incremental backup is often quicker and takes up less storage space.
+Businesses that wish to optimize storage space and don't add vast volumes of changed data to backup storage will benefit more from incremental backups.

 Acronis is a Swiss company, founded in Singapore.
-Celebrating two decades of innovation, Acronis has more than 2,000 employees in 45 locations.
-Acronis Cyber Protect solution is available in 26 languages in over 150 countries and is used by 18,000 service providers to protect over 750,000 businesses.
+Celebrating two decades of innovation, Acronis has more than 1,800 employees in 45 locations.
+The Acronis Cyber Protect Cloud solution is available in 26 languages in over 150 countries and is used by 20,000 service providers to protect over 750,000 businesses.